flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    With the current state of the sim it is basically impossible to analyze CTDs let alone fix them as MSFS does not provide any tools or logs for analyzing a CTD.
+    With the current state of the sim it is basically impossible to analyze CTDs let alone fix them as MSFS does not provide any tools or logs for analyzing CTDs.

-    If we can reliably reproduce it in our aircraft we will try to fix it or at least work around it.
-But mostly CTDs are very unpredictable and can be caused by many things:
+    If we can reliably reproduce a CTD in our aircraft we will try to fix it or at least work around it.
+But most CTDs are very unpredictable and can be caused by many things:

     - Add-ons and mods
         - Liveries<br/>(flightsim.to just removed 1000s of them because of that)